 St. Louis Country Club is easily the most prestigious golf course in the state of Missouri.
 This is one of the toughest invites in the Midwest, and I've played it once in May a few years back.

 Pros: A classic layout that showcases C.B.
 Macdonald's full arsenal of template holes: Biarritz, Eden, Cape, Short, Double Plateau, and Alps are all featured in one 18 hole routing.
 St. Louis C.C. features great variety as well; everything is unique and still congruent.

 Cons: The course isn't a pushover, but is too short for championship golf in 2019.
 I've heard from a few others that the wall-to-wall bentgrass turf struggles in the summer months.

 Have played here 8-10 times in the past.
 Every time the conditions were perfect.
 The course is a beautiful reminder of how golf was played in the past.
 Think yourself around, just don't pull out driver and swing, think if you want to score well.
 Greens fast and firm, rough moderate.
 The staff treats everyone like they are members and takes care of everything.

 The club is blessed with fabulous rolling topology and the routing is superb.
+I’ve no doubt in cooler temperatures that the course has a much firmer personality.
 I loved the land, loved the greens and continued to be impressed with the template holes.
-I just wish the walk down each fairway was a lot more inspirational and strategic.
-At 6,400 yards from the tips, it’s easy to overpower most of the course and miss the subtleties, however the golfer must remember the golden rule on a Macdonald course… look backwards after each hole!
+At 6400 yards from the tips, it’s easy to overpower most of the course and miss the subtleties, however the golfer must remember the golden rule on a Macdonald course……. look backwards after each hole!